 We get it.
 You're busy.

-Work is relentless, the house needs tidying and your social schedule is filling up for the summer months ahead.
+Work is relentless, the house needs tidying and your social schedule is filling up for the winter months ahead.
 Making time to get your sweat on can take a back seat to the daily grind.
 So, planning your workout at the right time can allow you to focus on the job in hand, and maximise your time in an already jam-packed day.

 There's no right time to train, though getting your sweat on within a certain timeframe will allow you to get the most out of your workout, and your working day.